cmdruid/nostr-terminal/README.md

 # Nostr Terminal
-Connect to your computer terminal remotely from the browser.
-Powered by Nostr.
+Connect to any computer terminal remotely from the browser.
+NAT traversal powered by Nostr.

 ## How to Setup